Last modified: Dec. 5, 2024, 12:14 p.m.

 See also bladmineerders.be.

-The eggs of this species are laid on the underside of leafs where the young larvae also start to mine from the beginning of October.
-They overwinter in their case attached to a leaf or twig, resume feeding in April and are full-grown by the end of May .
+The eggs of this species are laid on the underside of leaves where the young larvae also start to mine from the beginning of October.
+They overwinter in their case attached to a leaf or twig, resume feeding in April, and are full-grown by the end of May.

 The adults fly in one generation during June and July.

-Alnus is the most important food plant, but also on: Betula, Corylus or Carpinus.
+Alnus is the most important food plant, but also observed on Betula, Corylus or Carpinus.